mariebuenafe/qmt/README.md

 # ITEQMT-FinalRequirement
-This is a streamlit-based web application
+This web application is built on Streamlit.

-You may visit the site:
+Visit the site at:

-Web App Features
+Web App Features:

 Earthquake Prediction
 Sentiment Analysis
 Image Classification